 In Africa and the Middle East, the Group benefits from strong historical local positions (particularly in Morocco and more widely in the Maghreb, but also in Côte d'Ivoire, Senegal and Cameroon).
-The Group participates in sustainable development and continues to develop its client-focused activities in Africa and the Middle East, resulting in a tax contribution of €296 million.
+Driven by the ambition to support the demographic and economic development of this continent, the Group supports local economies, in particular with €306 million of taxes due.